Atmosphere Studio is a web-based integrated development environment (IDE) that allows users of all levels to easily build IoT products.

 2. Element Toolbox

 The elements available within the elements panel depend on the active tab.
 Elements used for developing specific areas of a project (embedded, application, or cloud) are found while on that particular tab, thus what is displayed in the panel changes as you move between tabs.
+When an element is selected on a tab’s canvas, its properties are displayed in the Element Toolbox.

 To learn more about elements and how to use them in Studio, visit Studio Elements.